webbpinner/OpenVDMv2/README.md

 ####Install Gearman-UI
 Gearman-UI is not directly part of OpenVDM or the Gearman job broker however it is extremely useful when troubleshooting problems with Gearman.

+Add `extension=gearman.so` to `/etc/php5/cli/php`.
+This will require root privledges:

+`sudo nano /etc/php5/cli/php.ini`

+Add `extension=gearman.so` to `/etc/php5/apache2/php`.
+This will require root privledges:

+`sudo nano /etc/php5/apache2/php.ini`

+Restart Apache
+`service apache2 restart`

+Verify the installation was successful by going to: <http://127.0.0.1/gearman-ui>

 ####Install OpenVDMv2 Web-Application